Arrivals and Departures (Part 2)

 Cantrell watched Harper pull the box out and open it.
 As soon as he laid his eyes on the Colt within, he realized there was probably more to the man than he had first suspected.
 A weapon like that would cost a normal cowhand a month's pay, possibly two.
 No one would buy a weapon like that without the need and skill to use it.
 "Jess is right, I expect the people out to get the ranch will try more than once to win this little war."
 Cantrell set his glass down and then blinked.
 "Oh, I just remembered...I came in with the stage.
 Might I buy or borrow one of your horses?
 I doubt we will be using any public transport back to Kalispell."

 Sherman looked Cantrell over, then raised an eyebrow at Jess, "The buckskin?"

 "Yeah, good choice," Jess replied and then said to Cantrell, "Try the buckskin Sherm just mentioned.
 If he goes all right for you, can make you a good price.
 He's a good horse."

 Jess led the way to the barn, "He's in the last stall.
 You'll find tack in the room at the back.
 Pick a bridle with a low curb."
-He walked off, stopping by a stall that housed a big black and white paint.
+He walked off, stopping by a stall that housed a big grullo-colored horse.
 Fishing some dried apple out of his pocket, he handed it to the horse.
 A few minutes later, he was leading Lakota out to the yard.
 Grasping the saddle horn, he gave a little hop, setting his foot in the stirrup - a harder move than it appeared - and swung easily into the saddle.
 The big horse sidled restlessly as they waited for Cantrell.

 Once Cantrell was mounted on the big buckskin, Jess swung Lakota into an easy gallop and led off toward the east.